NSF-IUSE/sampleCourse-xfig/docs/schedule/index.md

             </td>
             <td>
                 <p>
-                    Supporting Techniques of xfig and its Discussion – X Window (Presented by Students)
+                    Supporting Techniques of Xfig and its Discussion - X Window (Presented by Students)
                 </p>
             </td>